Chingling152/TiMovi/README.md

 # The World
-My Unity Library Collection to my Rpg Game

-## Introduction
-There are my Libraries used to make my game, It might be useful for some people so...
+The world is a collection of Libraries to make my RPG game.
+It'll might be useful to some people, so...

 ## Libraries
 All thoese libraries make some specific stuff and together the'll make my game work.